nicodevs/training-exercises/content/exercise.08.md

 training: true
 ---

-Which of the following is not a lifecycle hook in Vue 3?
+Which of the following is not a lifecycle?

 #